-As a goldsmith answered some of your questions, you mite want to ask something.
+As a goldsmith answered some of your questions, you mite want to ask something else.
 Please scroll down and ask.

 Recently I receive an email from Carmen from USA with a question and instead of just answer it to a person, I decided to write an open letter.
 Because lately very often people asking about Palladium.